-192 Central Avenue Ste.
-Anne, MB R5H 1C1 sainteannephysiotherapy .com a referral to a pelvic floor trained physiotherapist, it is certainly not the only reason for a visit.
-Did you know men also require pelvic floor rehabilitation for a variety of concerns such as pelvic pain, erectile dysfunction, pre/postoperative prostate related interventions, gastrointestinal and bowel related disorders and more?
+The pelvic floor anatomy system is not unique to the female anatomy everyone has a pelvic floor!
+Although childbirth is a common reason to have a referral to a pelvic floor trained physiotherapist, it is certainly not the only reason for a visit.
+Did you know men also require pelvic floor rehabilitation for a variety of concerns such as pelvic pain, erectile dysfunction, pre/post-operative prostate related interventions, gastrointestinal and bowel related disorders and more?